Research

 Computational social science.

 Large scale data and increasing computing power, coupled with rapid advances in data science tools create massive opportunities and challenges in the field of social sciences.
-In my work, I rely on deep-learning techniques such as artificial recurrent neural networks (RNNs) or generative adversarial networks (GANs) which I apply to large-scale classification tasks or synthetic data generation.
-I use this data in innovative JavaScript-based online experiments to study individuals’ implicit and explicit responses.
+In my work, I rely on LLMs and deep-learning techniques such as artificial recurrent neural networks (RNNs) or generative adversarial networks (GANs) which I apply to large-scale classification tasks or synthetic data generation.
+I use this data in innovative interactive online experiments to study individuals’ attitudes and behaviours.

 Reproducibility and open science.

 Reproducibility is key to open science and open data.
-I am passionate about developing tools and templates for generating reproducible workflows and creating reproducible research outputs with R Markdown.
+I am passionate about developing tools and templates for generating reproducible workflows and creating reproducible research outputs with Quarto and R Markdown.
 I regularly offer workshops on reproducible document generation.
-I am scientific board member of the LMU Open Science Center and part of the Berkeley Initiative for Transparency in the Social Sciences (BITTS).
+I am also a Catalyst in the Berkeley Initiative for Transparency in the Social Sciences (BITTS).

 Challenger parties.